-Auger & Auger is proud to bring more than 50 years of collective personal injury litigation experience to the table to advocate for your rights and those of your loved ones.
+Auger & Auger Accident and Injury Lawyers is proud to bring more than 50 years of collective personal injury litigation experience to the table to advocate for your rights and those of your loved ones.
 Our Greenville personal injury attorney is permitted to file civil lawsuits in South Carolina against other persons, government agencies, or private companies when you have been harmed by their intentional acts or oversights.

 If a satisfactory settlement cannot be reached, our expert Greenville personal injury attorney will take your claim to civil court.
 Auger & Auger is dedicated to advocating for your interests — and we are determined to bridge the gap between discouraging and desirable compensation.

 South Carolina statutes mandate that government agencies, company owners, as well as United States citizens owe each other undisputable considerations.
 For example, drivers on all public roads must adhere to the state’s safety laws, using goodwill and forethought while navigating the city.
 This is called a duty of care, which we’ll discuss more, along with other principles of a negligence claim, later in this article.

 When our Greenville personal injury attorney pursues a claim, it is with the intention of ‘making you whole.’
 The severity of your injuries will play a large part in determining the amount of compensation you are awarded.
 You should expect to recover the cost of medical bills, lost wages or loss of future income, and damages for distress, pain, and suffering.

 Some of the more frequent personal injuries experienced in Greenville have been spinal cord impairment, traumatic brain injury (TBI), and whiplashes.
 These injuries are typically the result of the following types of incidents:

 ● Boating Accident

 ● Dog Bite